Melanie-MR/DelilahRest/README.md

 ## Data Base:

 Use the delilah.sql file to import it into your Database client, it will provide the entire structure.
-I recommend using Postman to test it.
+I recommend using Postman to test the endpoints.

 ## Dependencies: